dwilhelm/sysconfig_arch/README.md

 Run admin steps as the non-root user with sudo.
 Run all remaining steps from the repo root to install config files.

+The file `diff.sh` will compare installed files to repo files as a unified diff with no context.

 ### iptables
 ```bash
 pacman -Sy iptables